This article may contain compensated links. Please read disclaimer for more info.

 10. Admire the Spectacular Cliffs of Etretat

-Our bucket list France is also full of natural wonders.
+Our France Bucket List is also full of natural wonders.
 Etretat is a small town on the Alabaster Coast in Normandy, famous for its spectacular vertical cliffs and other rock formations that inspired some of Monet’s masterworks.
 There are arches, sea stacks, and tunnels cut into the 50 to 80 m high chalk walls.

 Etretat also has beautiful architecture built in the Anglo-Norman style and some interesting sites.
 It is possible to visit Etretat on a weekend trip from Paris – or even better – as part of a Normandy road trip.